Should I count home equity as retirement savings? (Important things to know)

 Knowing and few key numbers can help set you on the right track to creating a financial plan.

-If you know what you currently spend and you think you would like a similar lifestyle, you can understand what good looks like or needs to look like.
+If you know what you currently spend and think you would like a similar lifestyle, you can understand what good looks or needs to look like.

 Your savings rate helps to identify how much of your income you get to keep, and with a bit of budgeting, you can see where it all goes.
 Once you know where it all goes, you can see if it’s in alignment with your goals and values and if any holes can or need to be plugged.